 - Weighted grading does not occur in the grade book, but rather through the “Assignments” page through Assignment Groups.

 - Similar to Blackboard, all graded assignments display in the Canvas Gradebook automatically.
-Assignments that are not graded do not show up in the Canvas Gradebook.
+Assignments that are not graded (display as not graded) do not show up in the Canvas Gradebook.

 - In Blackboard assignments could only be in one location (such as Assignment Guidelines or Course Content).
 In Canvas, tools are more integrated so any assignments will show up in the assignments area and can also be placed in any module without creating duplicates.